aliilkertopcu/lotr-assignment/README.md

 MEAN stack

-This is a simple web application to show my adaptation skills on an assignment.
+This is a simple web application to learn Angular a bit.

 To get it working, follow these steps.